dcelaj/exercise-game-builder/README.md

 This is a small exercise game programmed in Python.
 The program uses the computer's camera and tries to detect a user's pose, instructing them to complete exercises to progress and responding to the user's exercise.
 I use **PySide6/Qt** for the GUI, **MediaPipe** and **OpenCV** to achieve the pose estimation, **Pandas, Numpy, and Scikit Learn** for some extra machine learning tools, and **PyInstaller** to package everything.

 I've structured the project so that it's simple for others to modify it and add levels.
 If you see this out in the wild, feel free to use any of this code to make a proper game (just abide by the licensing rules of the packages used).
 As it stands this is mainly a personal project to integrate GUIs, multithreading, and machine learning into one project - I'm certainly not a good enough artist to turn this into a proper game myself.

 Eventually I hope to make a C library to port MediaPipe into a proper game engine like Godot, but for now this serves as a solid first step.

+If you want to use this: feel free to!
+Just be aware that there's no proper example level yet, but it is functionaL.
+I plan to update with a complete demo level, a skeleton, and a small written guide on how to use it.

 ## Project Structure

 The project file structure is as follows:

 - The **assets** folder contains the game art and sound, along with a few other misc items.
 The art is mainly png files, but I'm considering support for 3D assets.
 Right now there are two NPCs and two backgrounds hastily put together for testing and demo.
-Feel free to delete anything here and replace with your own assets.
+Feel free to delete anything here and replace with your own assets (except for blank.png, since that's used as a default case).
 - The **models** folder contains the machine learning models used in the game.
     - **You'll have to download the mediapipe model yourself** with the link in the text file provided.
     - The exercise detection model I've created is included with some helper files to create your own model - info in the helper comments.